 Differences Between Nama Panko and Dried Panko

-So, the fresh panko breadcrumb is unique to Japanese cuisine, but what’s the difference between fresh one and dried one?
+So, the fresh panko breadcrumb is unique to Japanese cuisine, but what’s the difference between a fresh one and a dried one?
 That’s right, many people still use dried panko breadcrumbs at home!

-Other than the obvious difference between fresh and dried, where are the differences?
+Where are the differences besides the obvious difference between fresh and dried?
 Let’s check it out.

 Dried panko | Fresh panko | |